AaryaK05/AaryaK05/README.md

 #### I am a BE undergraduate in Computer Engineering.

-Programming is something I found interesting as a child, but the interest died down when i actually pursued it as a career.
-It took me a while to find the motivation and inclination i had before, and it has never been as beautiful as it is now.
+Programming is something I found interesting as a child, but my interest actually died down when i pursued it as a career.
+It took me a while to find the motivation and inclination i had before.

 ---